Upstate Crime Analysis Center

 • Build connections with professionals in the field

-• Opportunity to sit for the Law Enforcement Analyst Foundational (LEAF) exam through the International Association of Crime Analysts (IACA)
+• Prepare for the Law Enforcement Analyst Foundational exam through IACA

 Choose Your Path